sourmash-bio/sourmash/doc/classifying-signatures.md

 0.10709413369713507    1.0           1.0                    0.10709413369713507
 0.10368349249658936    1.0           0.3134020618556701     0.33083219645293316
 ```
+Where there are overlapping matches (e.g. to multiple
+*E. coli* species in a gut metagenome) the overlaps will be represented
+multiple times in this column.

 A few quick notes for the algorithmic folk out there --